Los Angeles Head Injury Lawyers

 • Glasgow Coma Scale (GCS) — The GCS is a 15-point test that helps doctors or other medical personnel assess the initial severity of brain injuries by checking a person’s ability to follow directions and move their eyes and limbs.
 Abilities will be scored from three to 15 on the GCS.
 Higher scores mean less severe injuries.

-• Measurements for levels of a traumatic brain injury (TBI) – The Center for Outcome Measurement in Brain Injury (COMBI) publishes a list of several different scales used to measure brain injuries.
+• Measurements for Levels of a Traumatic Brain Injury (TBI) — The Center for Outcome Measurement in Brain Injury (COMBI) publishes a list of several different scales used to measure brain injuries.

-• Speech and language tests – A comprehensive assessment for people with TBIs determines speech, language, cognitive-communication, swallowing, and audiologic strengths and needs.
+• Speech and Language Tests — A comprehensive assessment for people with TBIs determines speech, language, cognitive-communication, swallowing, and audiologic strengths and needs.

-All of these kinds of assessments can help accurately diagnose a head injury and determine the appropriate medical care and treatment in these cases.
+All of these kinds of assessments can help diagnose a head injury and determine the appropriate medical care and treatment in these cases.

-Misdiagnosis of a Head Injury
+Misdiagnosis Of A Head Injury

-It is always important for a person to seek a solid medical diagnosis of their head injury.
+It is important for a person to seek a solid medical diagnosis of their head injury.
 Still, there may be cases in which a person’s head injury is not properly diagnosed.
 In such cases, people can suffer additional complications because of a misdiagnosis, which can risk permanently damaging their brain function.

-Average Settlements for Head Injuries
+Average Settlements For Head Injuries

 Head injury settlements can be complex to determine because so many facets of a person’s life can be impacted in a number of different ways.
-While settlements are often the most common outcome in head injury cases because no insurance company wants to pay the high costs of taking a case to trial, there will be cases that do make it all the way to the courtroom.
+While settlements are often the frequent outcome in head injury cases because no insurance company wants to pay the high costs of taking a case to trial, there will be cases that do make it all the way to the courtroom.

 There are two types of compensation damages: special or economic damages and general or non-economic damages.